There are definitely more than five things every new Boston Marathon runner needs to know to have a successful race.

 When you get to Hopkinton there will be all kinds of food.
 Dunkin Donuts will have coffee and bagels.
 If coffee and bagels work for you, go for it.
 I always have coffee before a race and a plain bagel always settles well in my stomach.
 It’s a good way to top off your energy store just before the race.

-Cliff, PowerBar and other vendors may be giving out free product.
+Usually a variety of vendors give out free product in The Athletes Village.
 It will be tempting to take a bunch of them.
 But if you packed your belt properly, you don’t have room to take that stuff with you.

 If you’ve never had what ever product is being given away, don’t take one.
 This is not the time to try anything new.